Barrister: Differences between barristers and other lawyers

-In contrast, solicitors, chartered legal executives and attorneys work directly with the clients and are responsible for engaging a barrister with the appropriate expertise for the case.
-Barristers generally have little or no direct contact with their "lay clients", particularly without the presence or involvement of the solicitor and/or chartered legal executive.
-All correspondence, inquiries, invoices, and so on, will be addressed to the solicitor or to the chartered legal executive, who is primarily responsible for the barrister's fees.

-In court, barristers are often visibly distinguished from solicitors and other legal practitioners by their apparel.
-For example, in Ireland, England, and Wales, a barrister usually wears a horsehair wig, stiff collar, bands, and a gown.
+In court, barristers may be visibly distinguished from solicitors, chartered legal executives, and other legal practitioners by their apparel.
+For example, in criminal courts in Ireland, England and Wales, a barrister usually wears a horsehair wig, stiff collar, bands and a gown.
 Since January 2008, solicitor advocates have also been entitled to wear wigs, but wear different gowns.

-In many countries the traditional divisions between barristers and solicitors and other legal representatives are breaking down.
-Barristers once enjoyed a monopoly on appearances before the higher courts, but in Great Britain this has now been abolished, and solicitor advocates and Rights of Audience conferred - chartered legal executives can generally appear for clients at trial.
-Increasingly, firms of solicitors and their rapidly emerging and increasingly recognised counterparts - the chartered legal executives, are keeping even the most advanced advisory and litigation work in-house for economic and client relationship reasons.
+In many countries the traditional divisions between barristers and other legal representatives are gradually decreasing.
+Barristers once enjoyed a monopoly on appearances before the higher courts, but particularly within the United Kingdom this is no longer true.
+Solicitor-advocates and qualified chartered legal executives can generally appear on behalf of clients at trial.
+Increasingly, law firms are keeping even the most advanced advisory and litigation work in-house for economic and client relationship reasons.
 Similarly, the prohibition on barristers taking instructions directly from the public has also been widely abolished.
-But, in practice, direct instruction is still a rarity in most jurisdictions, partly because barristers with narrow specializations, or who are only really trained for advocacy, are not prepared to provide general advice to members of the public.
+But, in practice, direct instruction is still a rarity in most jurisdictions, partly because barristers with narrow specialisations, or who are only really trained for advocacy, are not prepared to provide general advice to members of the public.

 Historically, barristers have had a major role in trial preparation, including drafting pleadings and reviewing evidence.
 In some areas of law, that is still the case.
 In other areas, it is relatively common for the barrister to receive the brief from the instructing solicitor to represent a client at trial only a day or two before the proceeding.
 Part of the reason for this is cost.
 A barrister is entitled to a "brief fee" when a brief is delivered, and this represents the bulk of his or her fee in relation to any trial.
-They are then usually entitled to a "refresher" for each day of the trial after the first, but if a case is settled before the trial, the barrister is not needed and the brief fee would be wasted.
+They are then usually entitled to a "refresher" for each day of the trial after the first, but if a case is settled before trial, the barrister is not needed and the brief fee would be wasted.
 Some solicitors avoid this by delaying delivery of the brief until it is certain the case will go to trial.